nmcginn/blog/_posts/2017-04-13-running-go-on-aws.markdown

 ### Managing credentials

-Typically, my team will use environment variables for for managing credentials.
+Typically, my team will use environment variables for managing credentials.
 This has the advantage of being easy to set up on both a developer's environment and in deployments.
 I typically want to supply these to the image I deploy at build time, so it was pretty straightforward to include these in my Dockerfile and fetch them from Amazon KMS in my build script for stashbot & Jenkins to pick up.
 This is the reason for the ARG & ENV commands in the Dockerfile above.

 The issue came about with the unique setup my company has for build automation.
 They use a custom script to build & package Docker images on Jenkins, which doesn't pass any kind of `--build-arg` flag.
 This means that my prior approach for passing credentials won't cut it, unless I want to maintain a custom version of their deployment script (and it's _quite_ a script, so I decided to pass on that idea).
 Once again, I turned to the go toolchain for a solution.